kimpenguin/RemoteSensing/MODIS-USGS/MCD43A3-Albedo/readme.md

 **Outputs**

-The Africa mosaic is stored in the directory, **africa**, which is created when the script is executed.
+The Africa mosaic is stored in the directory, **africa**, which is created inside the directory given as a parameter when the script is executed.

 ---
 ### 5. albedo_geoprocessing.sh